yearico

 Interest recoveries from these loans are regular and there is no event of defaults.

-v Trade Receivables: The Company trades with recognized and credit worthy third parties.
+iv Trade Receivables: The Company trades with recognized and credit worthy third parties.
 It is the Company's policy that all customers who wish to trade on credit terms are subject to credit verification procedures.
 In addition, receivable balances are monitored on an on-going basis with the result that the Company's exposure to credit losses is not significant.

 The Company has used lifetime expected credit loss [ECL] model for assessing the impairment loss.
 For the purpose, the Company uses a provision matrix to compute the expected credit loss amount.
 The provision matrix takes into account external and internal risk factors and historical data of credit losses from various customers.
+Company has used a practical expedient by computing the expected credit loss allowance for trade receivables based on a provision matrix.
+The provision matrix considers historical credit loss experience and is adjusted for forward looking information.
+The maximum exposure to credit risk at the reporting date is the carrying value of trade receivables.

 a Prudent liquidity risk management implies maintaining sufficient cash and marketable securities and the availability of funding through an adequate amount of committed credit facilities to meet obligations when due.
 Due to the nature of the business, the Company maintains flexibility in funding by maintaining availability under committed facilities.